DevTiqo/newsAppAtech/README.md

 # newsAppAtech
-A news app for an interview stage
+A news app for an interview